xMmAI/mai-collective/README.md

 - Use `/grill-me` to stress-test your argument before publishing
 - Use `/seo-brief` to get keyword, schema, and AEO requirements before drafting
 - Use `/seo-check` to audit a finished post before it goes live
+- Use `/research` to run Anna, the blog research specialist, for SEO, AEO, and GEO-ready research before drafting
+- Use `/fact-check` to validate research citations and sources before writing
+- Use `/anti-ai` to strip AI voice patterns from a finished draft
 - Use agents to run parallel research on different angles of a topic

 **For product and operations teams:**